 Just such a negative rendering of the Eloisa and Abelard story is found in The Libertines.
 St Anna, Father Jerome's first victim reads her own story through that of Eloisa, even erecting 'an altar, sacred to the loves of Abelard and Eloisa' after Father Jerome's death.
 This conflation of the monstrous Father Jerome and Abelard challenges a sentimental reading of the story by connecting monastic celibacy with outbursts of murderous concupiscence.
 The mournful nun, dedicated to love and passing her days in virtuous retirement, is depicted as partially insane and only her removal from the convent and conversion to Protestantism can rescue her.
 There is no trace of Purves' suggested romanticisation of the 'spiritual experience of the Catholic nun' in which 'grace, nature, [and] virtue' struggle and win against 'passion'.
-Rather than portraying the 'conventual experience [in] sentimental terms', it represents the effect of romanticising an Eloisa narrative of self-renunciation as a form of self-deception, which obscures the vitiating effect of the cloistral life and the inability of the 'inexorable rigours of a monastic life' to overcome spiritual devastation.
+The Rather than portraying the 'conventual experience [in] sentimental terms', to represent the effect of romanticising an Eloisa narrative of self-renunciation as a form of self-deception, which obscures the vitiating effect of the cloistral life and the inability of the 'inexorable rigours of a monastic life' to overcome spiritual devastation.
+The properties of the cloistral life and the inability of the 'inexorable rigours of a monastic life' to overcome spiritual devastation.

 The Libertines' use of the Eloisa and Abelard motif suggests that the Gothic absorption of the Eloisa and Abelard story so central to Purves' reimagining of the cloistral space was not divorced from the existing negative meanings annexed to it.
-Purves' own example, Catherine Selden's The English Nun (1797), offers a cautionary rather than a celebratory re-enactment of the tale whose dominant ideological drive is not pro-Catholic so much as anti-intolerance.
+104 Purves' own example, Catherine Selden's The English Nun (1797), offers a cautionary rather than a celebratory re-enactment of the tale whose dominant ideological drive is not pro-Catholic so much as anti-intolerance.
 The titular nun, Louisa, remains inconsolable after years in the convent and both she and her lover Edward die young, victims of her excessive dedication to oath-keeping and the bigotry of a parent who could not countenance his daughter giving her 'heart to a heretic'.
-In Purves' reading, Louisa is a representation of the way in which 'devotion to the doctrines of the Church can shape a woman into a superior model of strength formidably able to resist the indignities of weakness and morbid sensibility'.
-This is undermined, however, by Louisa's feeble fading into death; every other character's
+105 In Purves' reading, Louisa is a representation of the way in which 'devotion to the doctrines of the Church can shape a woman into a superior model of strength formidably able to resist the indignities of weakness and morbid sensibility'.
+106 This is undermined, however, by Louisa's feeble fading into death; every other character's